 This section gives guidance for appropriate feedback in the following scenarios:

-- Using a type indicator, trait measure, other personality inventory, or ability test
+- Using a type indicator, trait measure, other personality inventory, or ability assessment

 - Development applications

 - Recruitment applications, specifically:

 - Select-out (often an early stage of the selection process where candidates identified as less suitable for a role are deselected from the process)